trinity-team/mass-recovery/README.md

 ### Optional Configuration
 - limit (int) - how many records to use from input file, useful for testing
 - omit_hosts (arr/str) - esx hosts that we don't want to export to
-- show_progress - set to true to have an idea of progress
+- show_progress (bool) - set to true to have an idea of progress
+- svm (bool) - set with livemount so that we sVM machines upon mount to original datastore
 - recovery_point - set to date in order to recover latest RP up to that point in time

 ### Super Experimental Configuration (Requires pyvmomi)